7Bpencil/mygit/README.md

 #### Commit
 ```
-Record all indexed changes in cvs
+Record all indexed changes in vcs

 Usage examples:
   mygit commit message      record indexed changes, message will be shown in log